 a.
 Recipients are required to maintain receipts for up to one year for all costs incurred that are relevant to this Scholarship.
 Recipients may be required to produce these receipts if requested by the Faculty of Arts and Social Sciences.

 b.
 If applicable, recipients must take out travel insurance.

-I. on resignation or withdrawal of the student from their Honours, Masters of Arts (Research), Master of Philosophy or PhD,
+I. on resignation or withdrawal of the recipient from their Honours, Masters of Arts (Research), Master of Philosophy or PhD,